rolling-scopes-school/js-fe-course-en/tasks/books-shop/books-shop.md

  * remove book from the bag by the appropriate button,
  * validation of form fields should run after user left the field (blur),
  * summarize the personal information when user clicks on Complete button

+ * ❗ do not forget to submit link to deployed application for cross-check till the end of the deadline

 ### Scoring criteria (maximum 100 points)
 1. The content of catalog page created thru the JavaScript.
 User sees the book image, title, author, price, show more and add to bag buttons **+10**